-(1) Only duly authorised person shall be permitted to install, adjust, examine, repair, displace or remove electrical equipment or circuits.

-(2) Efficient and suitably located means shall be provided for cutting off all pressure from every part of the system, as may be necessary to prevent danger.

-(3) All portable electrical equipment shall be maintained in good working order and inspected by a responsible person at least once in every day before It is taken into use.

-(4) Portable electric light or equipment used in a confined space shall be of twenty-four volts or less.

-(5) Only flame proof electrical equipment shall be used in a confined space where inflammable gas, fume or dust is likely to be present.

-(6) All non-current carrying metal parts of electrical equipment shall be earthed or other suitable measures shall be taken to prevent them from becoming live.

-(7) Portable or flexible electric conductors shall be of heavy duty type and shall be kept clear of loads, running gear and moving equipment.
+- (1) Only duly authorised person shall be permitted to install, adjust, examine, repair, displace or remove electrical equipment or circuits. - (2) Efficient and suitably located means shall be provided for cutting off all pressure from every part of the system as may be necessary to prevent danger. - (3) All portable electrical equipment shall be maintained in good working order and inspected by a responsible person at least once every day before it is taken in to use. - (4) Portable electric light or equipment used in a confined space shall be of twenty-four volts or less. - (5) Only flame proof electric equipment shall be used in confined space where flamable gas, fume or dust is likely to be present. - (6) All non-current carrying metal part of electrical equipment shall be earthed or other suitable measures shall be taken to prevent them from becoming live. - (7) Portable or flexible electric conductors shall be of heavy duty type and shall be kept clear of loads, running gear and moving equipment.

-(8) All live conductors shall be adequately insulated or fenced to prevent danger by accidental contact of dock workers or non-current carrying parts of lifting appliances, conveyors, transport equipment and machinery.
+(8) All live conductors shall be adequately insulated or fenced to prevent danger by accidental contact of dock workers or non-current carrying parts of lifting appliances, conveyors, transport and machinery.